-The Corporation continues to track lost revenues related to lower commercial electricity consumption as a result of the COVID-19 pandemic and the late payment charge reductions, related to the Corporation's decision to provide direct relief to customers impacted by COVID-19.
-These amounts have not been recorded in the COVID-19 Emergency Deferral Account as at December 31, 2020.
+Commercial consumption is still below pre-pandemic levels and the Corporation's revenues continue to be impacted by the COVID-19 pandemic.
+The Corporation continues to track lost revenues related to lower commercial electricity consumption and the late payment charge reductions resulting from the Corporation's decision to provide direct relief to customers impacted by COVID-19.
+These amounts have not been recorded in the COVID-19 Emergency Deferral Account as at December 31, 2021 [refer to "COVID-19 Pandemic Considerations" below].